I stare at screens a lot. You probably do too.

 Is it practical for real-time apps?

-The short answer is no, the long answer is it’s not trivial.
+I’m not sure.
 The implementation I made runs anywhere from 100 to 300ms, which is far too slow for a 60fps display.
 The algorithm could potentially be sped up with simpler code that is also GPU optimized.

 Poking around a bit to see how hard this would be, I couldn’t find connected components algorithms in Apple’s Image Unit Kernels.
 Applying the pixel inversions with Quartz and OpenCV might be just as inefficient as the plain python implementation (since I also use OpenCV).
 If you successfully implement this as a real-time mac app, please let me know!
 I will download.